 Many years ago when I was a child, my grandfather traveled back to England to see his family.
 While he was there, he and his family jotted down a family tree from memory.
 He included this family tree in a letter to my family soon after.
 My parents preserved the letter and tree in a side drawer, where it remained with other miscellany for several years.

-Around 2001 or 2002, I came across it for the umpteenth time, but this time I thought, I wonder if I can find any of these people online?
-And with luck, something called the 1881 England and Wales Census on a website called FamilySearch featured my family members!
+Around 2001 or 2002, I came across it for the umpteenth time.
+This time I thought, I wonder if I can find any of these people online?
+And with luck, I found the 1881 England and Wales Census on a website called FamilySearch!
 And that began a never-ending search for my family and the lives they led…

-I have over 15+ years experience researching online, in writing, and in-person at archives and libraries.
-But fifteen years doesn’t quite reflect the hours I have put into genealogy… at home, at work (sometimes), weekends, vacations.
+I have over 20+ years experience researching online, in writing, and in-person at archives and libraries.
+But twenty years doesn’t quite reflect the hours I have put into genealogy… at home, at work (sometimes), weekends, vacations.
 During college I had my roommate place a password on my database so I could finish my coursework first!
-I have attended conferences and watched over 200 hours of genealogy-related webinars.
+I have attended conferences and watched over 350 hours of genealogy-related webinars.
 While plugging away, I listen to countless genealogy and history podcasts.
 I think it’s an understatement when I say, “I love genealogy.”

 Research and writing